HITECHCRIME/HC_SG51_Colorized_World/README.md

 no simple minds who knows (when) - what next day'll bring ya

-make it clear to trust me (i say) say it through the tears (tears) then again twin soul seperate flame truly only thing is my own cause own charge own retreat
+painting grey on a masterpiece

 seeking all waste among order
-painting grey on a masterpiece throttle fully bent, no hidden layers just the grief
+throttle fully bent, no hidden layers

+just the grief

+x
+x
+x

+make it clear to trust me (i say) say it through the tears (tears) then again twin soul seperate flames truly only thing is my own cause own charge own retreat

 -----------------------------------------------------